A Valentine's Day Interview With Our Directors Paul And Julia

 Hi Paul And Julia!
 Firstly, Can You Remember Your First Valentine’s Day As A Couple?

 Paul: I’m ashamed to say that I don’t.
-I do remember the gifts we exchanged though, including a bunch of red and white roses that we still have to this day.
+I do remember the Valentine's Day gifts we exchanged though, including a bunch of red and white roses that we still have to this day.
 We dried them out and kept them and they now sit on the fire place in the office.

 Julia: Our first Valentine’s Day together was a Sunday.
 I remember waking up to the sound of someone coming down the drive and wondering who would be visiting that early on a Sunday.
 It turned out to be a delivery of roses…from Paul.
 Set himself up well for our first Valentine's.

-So, What Made You Decide To Go Into Business Together?
+Tell Us What Made You Decide To Go Into Business Together?

-Paul: I had been involved in my own business for 3 or 4 years and had worked alongside business owners from an advisory capacity for over 10 years.
+Paul: I had been involved in my own business for three or four years and had worked alongside business owners from an advisory capacity for over 10 years.
 My ambition was always to work for myself and build my own business, and who better to do that with than my wife?
 She has a completely different set of interests and skillset to me in business and that makes us a pretty good team.
 Plus, there is no one I trust more than her, so it felt like the best decision I could make.